CECapps/Natter-Legacy/README.md

  - Most error messages are passed through raw from Perl or PHP.
 Nine times out of ten, it's file permissions or ownership.
 Google the error and see what comes up.
  - Sometimes the blasted thing won't create the SQLite file inside the database directory.
 Use the `sqlite3` to create an empty database, and set permissions and ownership as needed.
 The next time `chat3.cgi` runs, the schema will be updated.
+ - When in doubt, read the source.
+There is no deep magic here.

 ## Usage

+> This section is a work in progress.

+There's nothing really surprising here, but it's worth talking about what to expect.

 ### Core Concepts

+There's a place where you type messages and a place where messages appear.

 ### User Interface

 #### For end-users

+So there's name, and name color.
+And message color, because people are fancy sometimes.
+Message wins if you don't set a name color.
+This is very unintuitive.

+But there are also fields for a URL and an email address because the conceptual base of this code is really that goddamn old.
+Except when you turn the captions thing on, because the Twilight folks wanted that to achieve feature parity.
+It's actually a fun little feature.
+Try it out.

 #### For Guards (Moderators)

+You also get a list of IP information about each chat message in a separate frame, as well as the ability to kick people out and ban them entirely, based on their IP address.

 #### For Administrators

+You also get settings!

 ## Inner Workings

+> This section is a work in progress.

 ### Theory of Operation

+It's a flat-file database that also happens to be a valid HTML file.

+Yup.
+That's how it works.

+"But Charles," you cry in protest, "isn't SQLite one of the requirements?!"

+Correct, but that just stores settings and admin/guard logins, and bans.

 #### Historical Origins

+*Oh boy* let me tell you about SDUChat!

 #### "Bots & Proxies"

+*Oh boy* let me tell you about Kevin and Feenix!

 ### Original Project Goals

 See the TODO file that was removed during the commit that added this line.